Islamic world: Calendar

 Two calendars are used all over the Muslim world.
-One is a lunar calendar that is most widely used among Muslims.
-The other one is a solar calendar officially used in Iran and Afghanistan.
+One is the lunar calendar that is most widely used among Muslims and known in the West as the "Islamic calendar".
+The other one is a solar calendar officially used in Iran.
+Both measure time in the Hijri era: the lunar calendar counts lunar years (of twelve lunar months) and the solar calendar counts solar years.